Avant-Protocol/avUSD-Contracts/README.md

 `StakedAvUSDV2.sol`, the contract it extends, `StakedAvUSD.sol` and the additional contract it creates `AvUSDSilo.sol`

 ## Gitbook
-To get an overview of Avant, please visit our gitbook: _TBD_
+To get an overview of Avant, please visit our gitbook: https://docs.avantprotocol.com/

 ## Goals